'My son threatened suicide': Disabled children face years out of school

 “It is not as simple as the council finding a child a school place and then washing their hands of the situation”, said SEND Campaign for Change member Alex Tomczynski, who lives in Rushmere St Andrew.

-“The council has a legal duty to make sure all children are receiving the equivalent of a full-time education.”
+“The council has a legal duty to make sure all children are receiving the equivalent of a full-time education, nobody else.”

 EHCPs are legally-binding documents drawn up by the local authority for children who have advanced special educational needs and disabilities (SEND).
 In Suffolk, over 6,300 children receive these support packages.